 Creating a lighting display can seem more complex than it actually is.
-We’ve included some examples below of some incredibly effective displays that simply use linear-style controlled lighting, or familiar lighting techniques used in a different way (vertically, for example).
+We’ve included some examples below of some incredibly effective displays that use linear-style controlled lighting, or familiar lighting techniques used in a different way (vertically, for example).

 Intriguing Product Displays

-Not only was the display eye-catching, it also took the pressure off visitors who wanted to collect information, resulting in more leads following the show.
+Not only was the display eye-catching, but it also took the pressure off visitors who wanted to collect information, resulting in more leads following the show.

 Gamification goes beyond putting an electric buzzer on your stand.
 All of the gimmicks have been done before, yet people are still naturally competitive, therefore utilising gamification can result in one of the most interactive exhibition ideas, teaching visitors about your product and promoting engagement.

 The best and most creative ideas for exhibition stands are often the simplest, such as industry-focused quizzes that test knowledge about specific products or concepts that can create competition within your target audience.
 The ideal scenario is that your gamification engages visitors with an end goal in mind that isn’t an exhibition standard – such as an iPad.
 Offer visitors something that’s both cost-effective for you to provide and worthwhile for visitor-winning – it could be their own personalised version of your product, which long-term could make them buy into your business as a result.